A Bit of Background

-Alas, I am but another dreaming primate wandering upon the surface of Earth.
+Alas, I am but another dreaming primate wandering upon Earth.

 Indeed, it has been my wont to wander.
-From an early age, I have been fuelled by a desire for exploration, which carried me to various regions of our home planet: and ultimately, into the realm of working with other human beings; into the world of Chinese medicine; and into the subtle ocean of craniosacral biodynamics.
+From an early age I sought to explore, and this carried me to various regions of our home planet: and ultimately, into the realm of working with other human beings; into the world of Chinese medicine; and into the subtle ocean of craniosacral biodynamics.

 A brief Curriculum Vitae